EmbeddedNim/picostdlib/README.md

 This library provides the library and build system necessary to write programs for RP2040 based devices (such as the Raspberry Pi Pico) in the [Nim](https://nim-lang.org/) programming language

 The libary provides wrappers for the original [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).
-Currently, standard library features such as GPIO are supported.
-Libraries such as TinyUSB are in development.
+The following features are currently implemented:

+* Automatic project scaffolding using the `piconim` tool
+* Standard library features such as GPIO, time, ADC, PWM and many more
+* Rudimentary TinyUSB support: USB device, HID and CDC (serial port) classes

 ## Table of Contents